shift7-ch/katta-docs/docs/user-guide/desktop-setup.md

 # Desktop Setup

-This document describes step-by-step how to set up Katta Desktop on macOS or Windows, covering:
+This document describes step-by-step how to set up and use Katta Desktop on macOS or Windows.

-* Install Katta Desktop
-* Authenticate with Katta Server
-* Set up your Account Key
-* Create a new vault
-* Add files to a vault

 See [Concepts](../concepts.md) for the vocabulary this page uses.

 :::info[Prerequisite]